ambraun/RoaringForkFinalProject/README.md

 Within the RFR There is a "Data"" folder containing a "Raw" data folder and a "Processed" data folder.
 The "Raw" data folder contains raw data in CSV format for the seven HUCS of the Roaring Fork River watershed for alkalinity named "RoaringForkAlkalinityRaw", pH named "RoaringForkpHRaw", and specific conductance named "RoaringForkSpecificConductanceRaw".

-The "Processed" data folder WILL contains processed data in CSV format for the seven HUCS of the Roaring Fork River watershed for alkalinity named "RoaringForkAlkalinityProcessed", pH named "RoaringForkpHProcessed", and specific conductance named "RoaringForkSpecificConductanceProcessed".
+The "Processed" data folder WILL contains processed data in CSV format for the seven HUCS of the Roaring Fork River watershed for alkalinity will be named "X", pH named "USGS.SC.data", and specific conductance is currently named "USGS.SC.data".

 ## Metadata
-**Specific Conductance Columns**
+**Specific Conductance**
+**Columns**
   *Activity Start Date*: The date the sample was collected.

   Data Class: Date

-  *Conductance:* Reported in uS/cm (microSeimins per centimeter).
+  *ResultMeasureValue:* Conductance reported in uS/cm (microSeimins per centimeter).

    Data Class: Numeric